A machine learning approach to portfolio pricing and risk management for high-dimensional problems: Introduction

 In probabilistic terms, we obtain martingales that replicate the value processes---given as risk-neutral conditional expectations---of financial or insurance products.
 Drawing a parallel with the concept of a replicating portfolio, we also call our approach the \say{replicating martingale} method.
 Replicating portfolios is a widely used method in the financial industry, which relies on building linear combinations of derivatives to approximate conditional expectations necessary for market risk calculations.
 Our proposed replicating martingale method is also based on linear combinations of basis functions, but these are not restricted to market risk calculations.
 Any risk exposure can be modelled with replicating martingales because its basis functions---polynomials or neural networks---are agnostic to the underlying risk type.

 Given its regression-based nature and use of simulated samples, replicating martingales is a method of the least squares Monte Carlo (LSMC) family.
-It is, however, global in the time dimension, unlike LSMC methods used for American option pricing, which are local in the time dimension.
-That is, the latter require repeated, recursive regressions.
 Within the LSMC family of methods, replicating martingales are a regress-later method (\cite{glasserman2002simulation}) given the regression is made against terminal payoffs and not against empirical conditional expectations.

-We implement two numerical examples of high-dimensional Gaussian models---a plain financial derivative and an insurance product---to perform extensive testing of the accuracy of the risk calculations based on replicating martingales.
+We implement two numerical examples of high-dimensional Gaussian models---a plain European call option and a path-dependent life insurance product---to perform extensive testing of the accuracy of the risk calculations based on replicating martingales.
 In line with existing machine learning literature, we also include extensive comparisons with alternative methods, such as nested Monte Carlo and other LSMC methods, and we find our method offers superior results.
 Also in line with machine learning best practices, we publish the datasets for our examples, \cite{dataset}.
 We hope that these datasets can be used by others to allow more direct comparisons between methods in future research.